imrefazekas/connect-rest/README.md

 - __Multiple contexts__ for flexible orchestrating
 - __customizable HTTP-layer management__: HTTP status code, mime-types, headers, minifying can be set at service and execution level
 - __async services__: a rest service can call back asynchronously when the answer is made
-- __monitoring/measuring__: every rest service execution can be enabled for measurement to be collected and populated internally or for external monitoring solutions
+- __multiple return format__: handlers may return with strings, objects, streams and buffers, connect-rest will manage them adequately.

-__!Note__: connect-rest's concept is to provide a feature-full connect middleware for your rest services carrying only about content and business logic, nothing else.
+__!Note__: connect-rest's concept is to provide a feature-full high-level connect middleware for your rest services carrying __only about content and business logic__, nothing else.
 However, in case of need for interoperability, the need might cause you to use only the path-related features alone.
 This can be done using [dispatchers](#dispatchers).

 # Usage